abbyazari/abbyazari.github.io/_pages/group.md

 [Dawn McKnight](https://demcknight.com/) (Scientific Research Software Developer)

-## Collaborative Members
+## Visiting Members

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
-Below are collaborative members who participate in ARG via associated projects.
+Below are visiting members who participate in ARG via collaborative projects.

 [Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science at U of A)(Supervised by M. White)